srii5477/srii5477/README.md

 ### Hi there 👋
 Hi!
-I am Sridevi, a computer science engineering student passionate about all things coding, software development, data science and ML.
-I am  working on several projects practicing what I learn and I am open to collaboration.
-I am also eager for discussions and interactions from fellow coders, and I wish to learn as much as possible from everyone.
+I am Sridevi, a computer science engineering student passionate about all things coding, software development, and data science.
+I am  working on several projects, practicing what I learn.
+I am open to collaboration, discussions and interactions with fellow coders, and I wish to learn as much as possible from everyone.

 <!--
 **srii5477/srii5477** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.